Third Quartile (Q3) Calculator

 The third quartile (Q3) calculator finds the 75th percentile of a dataset, the point below which roughly three quarters of the observations fall.

 Q3 matters because it defines the upper edge of the interquartile range and feeds directly into box plots, Tukey fences, and other robust descriptive summaries.
-This tool shows several common quartile conventions side by side so you can see how software and textbooks may differ for the same dataset.
+This calculator shows several common quartile conventions side by side so you can see how software and textbooks may differ for the same dataset.

 Along with Q3 itself, the page reports derived measures such as the upper fence, midhinge, trimean, and quartile-based spread metrics.